tytydraco/yessleep/out/Every_Time_I_See_Him_Hes_Someone_New_But_Now_He_Has_Become_Me__Part_1.md

 He hesitated before nodding.
 “Take the day off.
 Get some rest.”

 I fled the office without another word, drove straight home, and locked the door behind me.
-The house was empty, my wife was still at work.
+The house was empty—my wife was still at work.
 I went to the bedroom, slammed the door shut, and collapsed onto the bed.
 My heart pounded in my ears, drowning out every other sound.

 I lay there, trembling, trying to calm the storm inside me.
 Minutes stretched into hours.
 Finally, exhaustion overtook me, and I fell asleep.

 When I woke, the alarm clock told me it was morning.
 I sighed in relief.
-It had to have been a dream, a long, twisted nightmare brought on by stress.
+It had to have been a dream—a long, twisted nightmare brought on by stress.

 My wife’s arm wrapped around me, soft and familiar.
 I turned to kiss her good morning, and my blood turned to ice.